syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ### Creating the project

-Create new Windows Forms Project in Visual Studio to display SfCalendar with date information.
+Create a new Windows Forms project in the Visual Studio to display the SfCalendar with date information.

-## Adding control via Designer
+## Adding control via designer

-SfCalendar control can be added to the application by dragging it from Toolbox and dropping it in designer view.
-Below required assembly references will be added automatically.
+The SfCalendar control can be added to the application by dragging it from the toolbox and dropping it in a designer view.
+The following required assembly references will be added automatically:

 * Syncfusion.Core.WinForms.dll
 * Syncfusion.SfInput.WinForms.dll

 ![](getting-started-images/gettingstarted.png)

-## Adding control manually in Code
+## Adding control manually in code

-In order to add control manually in C#, do the below steps,
+To add control manually in C#, follow the given steps:

-1. Add the below required assembly references to the project,
+1. Add the following required assembly references to the project:
 	* Syncfusion.Core.WinForms.dll
 	* Syncfusion.SfInput.WinForms.dll

-2. Include the namespaces **Syncfusion.WinForms.Input**
+2. Include the namespaces **Syncfusion.WinForms.Input**.

 {% tabs %}